3 Questions to Ask Before a Site Migration

 Changing your content can be a double-edged sword.
-If you have had duplicate content issues then this could go a long way towards ensuring that you don’t risk a penalty from Google for it.
-However, you can’t escape a penalty which you have already got, so this is not the process you need if that is the case.
+If you’ve experienced duplicate content issues, this could go a long way towards ensuring you don’t risk a penalty from Google.
+However, you can’t escape a penalty which you have already got, so if this is the case, this is not the process you need to follow.

-Changing content means that you could lose the keywords you currently rank for on that page.
-This loss can be mitigated by an SEO ensuring that the best pages you have currently are either moved over or matched to a similar page with relevant content.
+Changing content means you could lose the keywords you currently rank for on that page.
+This loss can be mitigated by an SEO specialist who can ensure the best pages you currently have are either moved over or matched to a similar page with relevant content.

-If you have structural changes then it makes the redirect mapping more difficult.
-However, it may be beneficial to apply a more logical structure to the site both for User Experience (UX) and so that Googlebot has no trouble with crawling the site.
+If your site migration is going to involve structural changes, it can make the redirect mapping more difficult.
+However, it may be beneficial to apply a more logical structure to the site both for the user experience and so that Googlebot has no trouble crawling your site.

 To work around a new URL structure, you should aim to map all redirects to the most relevant new URL.
 Don’t get sucked into the idea that you should be reinventing the wheel- Googlebot better understands consistency and clear directions.
 Consider using similar category names or rules to keep the 301 redirects towards the most relevant.